adamczykm/minauth-plugin-starter-pack/README.md

 ## Using the plugin

 To see how the plugin can be used with express.js and passport.js consult the demo project in the main MinAuth repository [here](https://github.com/mlabs-haskell/minauth).

+## Credits

+The work necessary to create this project and the MinAuth library itself was mainly sponsored by MINA ZkIgnite and MINA Navigators grant programs.
+Learn more about MINA here: https://minaprotocol.com/